Hostdon/pleroma/docs/configuration/cheatsheet.md

 #### Oban.Cron

-Pleroma has these periodic job workers:
+Akkoma has these periodic job workers:

 * `Pleroma.Workers.Cron.DigestEmailsWorker` - digest emails for users with new mentions and follows
 * `Pleroma.Workers.Cron.NewUsersDigestWorker` - digest emails for admins with new registrations